blodyiheb/SahtoutCMS/README.md

 ## Installation

-1. **Upload files** to your web server.
+1. Download SahtoutCMS
+2. Copie sahtout folder From SahtoutCMS to htdocs if you are using xampp
-2. Run the Sahtoutsite Sql First then the other sqls
+3. Run the Sahtoutsite Sql First then the other sqls
-3. Run the installer to set up database,recaptcha,realmstatus,mail,soap(create account from your database gm level 3 -1). configuration.
+4. Run the installer to set up database,recaptcha,realmstatus,mail,soap(create account from your database gm level 3 -1). configuration.
-4. Remove the installer Folder if you completed everything
+5. Remove the installer Folder if you completed everything
-5. Log in as admin and start managing your server.
+6. Log in as admin and start managing your server.

 ---